"Diabetes is a chronic disease that has reached epidemic proportions among adults and children worldwide.

-Carbs include starches, sugar and fiber.
-However, fiber isn’t digested and absorbed by your body in the same way other carbs are, so it doesn’t raise your blood sugar.
+Carbs include starches, sugar and fibre.
+However, fibre isn’t digested and absorbed by your body in the same way other carbs are, so it doesn’t raise your blood sugar.

-Subtracting fiber from the total carbs in a food will give you its digestible or “net” carb content.
-For instance, if a cup of mixed vegetables contains 10 grams of carbs and 4 grams of fiber, its net carb count is 6 grams.
+Subtracting fibre from the total carbs in a food will give you its digestible or “net” carb content.
+For instance, if a cup of mixed vegetables contains 10 grams of carbs and 4 grams of fibre, its net carb count is 6 grams.